|

 • Reasons for decision

-The Ombudsman will only become involved as a place of final resort in complaints where there is alleged inappropriate or incorrect application of policy, practice, procedure or process.
+The Ombudsman will only become involved as a last resort in complaints where there is alleged inappropriate or incorrect application of policy, practice, procedure or process.
 Examples of administrative unfairness include:

 • Unreasonable delay